bitprj/BitUniversity/README.md

 ## Course Format
 Our curriculum is centered around two types of categories:

 **Tutorials** are guided, step-by-step tutorials to teach concepts and technical skills.
 These will be assigned to build the technical skills needed for the labs.
-At the end of each week we have provided homeworks in order for students to be able to practice their skills on provided datasets.
+At the end of each week, we have provided homework in order for students to be able to practice their skills on provided datasets.

-**Labs** are the practical, hands-on projects that empower students to use the skills they have learned in lecture and tutorials to work on a bigger project.
+**Labs** are the practical, hands-on projects that empower students to use the skills they have learned in lectures and tutorials to work on a bigger project.
 In this module, we will be working with three labs with the last lab being a 2 week final Project.

 ## Curriculum